-- conformity with requirements. - that the tests and inspections have been carried out on the certified product itself, or on samples taken from the raw material, used for the product to be certified. - that the tests were witnessed and signed by a qualified representative of the applicable department of the manufacturer.
+- conformity with requirements. - that the tests and inspections have been carried out on the finished certified component itself, or on samples taken from earlier stages in the production of the component, when applicable. - that the tests were witnessed and signed by a qualified representative of the applicable department of the manufacturer.

-A Work's Certificate may be considered equivalent to a Society Certificate and endorsed by IRS under the following cases:
+A Work's Certificate may be considered equivalent to a Society Certificate and endorsed by IRS if:

-- the test was witnessed by IRS Surveyor; or - an Alternative Certification Scheme (ACS) agreement is in place between IRS and the manufacturer or material supplier; or - the Work's certificate is supported by tests carried out by an accredited third party that is accepted by IRS and independent from the manufacturer and/or material supplier.
+- the test was witnessed by IRS Surveyor; or - an ACS agreement is in place between IRS and the manufacturer or material supplier; or - the Work's certificate is supported by tests carried out by an accredited third party that is accepted by IRS and independent from the manufacturer and/or material supplier.